AuraCodez/Java-Market---Grocery-Store-Management/README.md

 Features

-    Add new items to the store with a name, price, and stock quantity Remove items from the store by name
+    -Add new items to the store with a name, price, and stock quantity -Remove items from the store by name
-    Increase or decrease the stock quantity of an item Get the total price of all items in the store Search for an item by name using binary search Display a list of all items in the store
+    -Increase or decrease the stock quantity of an item -Get the total price of all items in the store -Search for an item by name using binary search -Display a list of all items in the store

 I am not quite done with this project fully, I am always working towards making new updates and fixing problems when I see them.